 To have a beautiful, comfortable, durable and timeless shoe, we chose to have it made in England, by Barker, our workshop with whom we have already worked on several occasions.

-We could write an entire article on manufacturing at Barker… and that’s what we did!
-I invite you to read Nicolò's article on his visit to the workshop when our first boot was made.
-And it’s the same construction for our brogue boot.
+We could write an entire article about manufacturing at Barker… and that’s what we did!
+I invite you to read Nicolò’s article about his visit to the workshop when our first boot was being manufactured.
+And it’s the same manufacturing process for our brogue boot.

 The whole point of grained leather is obviously its texture.
-Many tanneries offer them with a very different grain, more or less coarse.
-And after seeing quite a few, we came back to Annonay, the famous French tannery which supplies the most high-end shoe brands, which masters this type of very timeless leather "design" to perfection.
+Many tanneries offer them with very different grains, more or less coarse.
+And after seeing quite a few, we came across Annonay, the famous French tannery that supplies the most high-end shoe brands, which has mastered this type of very timeless leather "design" to perfection.

 I deliberately wanted a fairly dark brown leather for two reasons:

-• and it will develop a very pretty patina over time
+- and it will develop a very nice patina over time

 In short, grained leather is an elegant leather, with this added texture which gives it a lot of charm.

-For the more technical among you, it's aniline leather , therefore with an extremely discreet protective layer, which will patina beautifully.
+For the more technical among you, it is an aniline leather. , with an extremely discreet protective layer, which will patina beautifully.

 ON THE USEFULNESS OF A GOOD OLD DAINITE SOLE